 Vitamin D deficiency, unspecified

-Despite the importance of having a PCP, 28 percent of men and 17 percent of women report having no personal physician.
+Despite the importance of having a PCP, 28 percent of men and 17 percent of women reported having no personal physician in 2018.
 Nevada, Alaska, and Texas are the top three states with the greatest percentage of adults reporting that they have no PCP.
-This could be due to many factors, including physical barriers to healthcare access (such as transportation), insurance coverage, or provider shortage.
+This could be due to many factors, including physical barriers to healthcare access (such as transportation), insurance coverage, or provider shortages.

-Definitive Healthcare found that internal medicine and family practice are the two most common physician specialties, with roughly 138,000 and 126,000 registered providers, respectively.
-Although this appears to be a large number of providers, industry leaders are still concerned that the demands of an aging population with a growing list of chronic health issues will outpace the number of physicians.
+Definitive Healthcare data shows that internal medicine and family practice are the two most common physician specialties, with roughly 138,000 and 126,000 registered providers.
+While this may appear to be a large number of providers, industry leaders remain concerned that the demands of an aging population with a growing list of chronic health issues will outpace the number of physicians.
+The simplest solution moving forward is a bigger cultural push for regular preventative care for adults.

-A study from JAMA Internal Medicine found that for every 10 additional PCPs per 100,000 patients, there was an associated life expectancy increase of nearly 52 days.
-However, between 2005 and 2015, the density of primary care physicians dropped from 46.6 to 41.4 per 100,000 people.
-This decrease in available physicians impacts some regions more than others – rural areas experienced a disproportionate loss, making an already-vulnerable population more susceptible to preventable illness.
+A 2019 study from JAMA Internal Medicine found that for every 10 additional PCPs per 100,000 patients, there was an associated life expectancy increase of nearly 52 days.
+Yet, between 2005 and 2015, the density of primary care physicians dropped from 46.6 to 41.4 per 100,000 people.
+This decrease in available physicians impacts some regions more than others.
+Rural areas experienced a disproportionate loss, making an already-vulnerable population more susceptible to preventable illnesses.